altoviso/bd-smoke/README.md

 ## Getting Started on Node

-Assuming you have a `test` directory in the root of your project, create the file`trivial-node.js` that looks like this:
+Assuming you have a `test` directory in the root of your project, create the file`trivial-node.js` in that directory that looks like this:

 ```
 let smoke = require("smoke");